 Persian cats are known for their regal attitudes, calm demeanor, and luxurious coats.
 They’re not very active animals, preferring to spend their time lounging about and receiving as much love as you’ll freely give.
 They don’t do well outside, but they also don’t need much exercise.
 However, they do need quite a bit of maintenance to keep their coats looking luscious.

 These cats aren’t a great fit for loud households with over-active children.
 But calm kids are a great fit for Persians, and even other cats and dogs can be a good fit if they’re not overbearing and don’t make the cat anxious.
 They’re pretty pricey felines, but owning one is as much a status symbol as it is a loving companion pet.
-As long as you can handle the exaggerated upkeep of that long coat, a Persian cat makes a loving, affectionate pet that’s perfect for anyone with a similarly calm demeanor.
+As long as you can handle the daily upkeep of that long coat, a Persian cat makes a loving, affectionate pet that’s perfect for anyone with a similarly calm demeanor.

-Featured Image: Irina oxilixo Danilova, Shutterstock, Fish Icon
+Featured Image Credit: Irina oxilixo Danilova, Shutterstock

 - Persian Cat Kittens – Before You Welcome One Into Your Family…